 A good drawer has roller slides, rollers and tracks, or ball-bearing extenders.
 Cheaper drawers open and close on a plastic runner system.

 The hinges on the cabinet doors should be adjustable in all directions.
-Make sure your hinges are also soft close hinges.
-This saves a ton of wear and tear on the cabinets, and spares you the headache of banging cabinets!
+Also, soft-close hinges are a great option that saves a ton of wear and tear on the cabinets and spares you the headache of banging cabinets!

-There are plenty more options as far as determining the quality of cabinets, but doing a quick check on these three factors takes you a long way in determining the quality of kitchen cabinets.
+There are plenty more options for determining the quality of cabinets, but doing a quick check on these three factors takes a long way in determining the quality of kitchen cabinets.

 Choosing the Right Kitchen Cabinet Maker

-At Graber Supply we walk with customers from the beginning to the end of the cabinet purchasing process.
-We would like to help you with your project!
+At Graber Supply, we walk with customers from the beginning to the end of the cabinet purchasing process.
+We want to help you with your project!

-If you’re a homeowner in Northern Indiana looking for cabinets that are made from solid wood, constructed with high-quality craftsmanship, and completely customizable, contact us today!
+If you’re a homeowner in Northern Indiana looking for cabinets made from solid wood, constructed with high-quality craftsmanship, and completely customizable, contact us today!

 We also offer other beautiful home products such as: